 Grouping the lab orders within different status bubbles seems to be sub-optimal.
 Instead, I opted to display the lab orders in a tablular format to provide more data points and context.
 In the example below, the three most recent lab orders are visible and a user can click on each table row to access an individual lab order.

-The sales history is displayed similarly to the trends found on a stock investment or cryptocurrency website.
-I also added a segmented control to allow a user to toggle the sales activity between one day, one week, one month, three months, one year, and five years.
-Of course, these toggles may vary based on how long a user has had an active account.
+The sales history is displayed similar to what you might find on a cryptocurrency or financial services website.
+The segmented tabs allows the user to toggle the sales activity between one day, one week, one month, three months, one year, and five years.
+These tabs might vary based on actual user activity.

-Lastly, I moved the notifications and tips into a sidebar on the right-hand side of the page.
-I wanted to de-emphasize this information but still keep it front-and-center, while primarily highlighting the gallery activity, lab orders, and sales history appear more front-and-center and establishes a stronger visual hierarchy throughout the application dashboard.
+Lastly, the notifications and tips now live in a sidebar along the right-hand side of the page.
+This information is still visible but de-emphasized.
+This makes the gallery activity, lab orders, and sales history appear more front-and-center and establishes a stronger visual hierarchy throughout the application dashboard.